View on GitHub

 Or equivalently, install the following packages:

-Additionally, you must of course install ocrd itself along with its dependencies in the current shell environment.
+Additionally, you must of course install ocrd itself along with its dependencies in the current Python virtual environment (venv).
 Moreover, depending on the specific configurations you want to use (i.e. the processors it contains), additional modules must be installed.
 See OCR-D setup guide for instructions.

 (Yes, workflow-configuration is already part of ocrd_all, which is also available on Dockerhub.)